MicrosoftDocs/learn/learn-pr/iot/manage-azure-iot-hub-with-metrics-alerts/includes/4-overview-iot-hub-metrics-alerts.md

 ### Azure Functions

 An _Azure Function_ is a short piece of code that can be run when requested by another Azure resource.
-Azure Functions are typically created using a template.
+An Azure Function is typically created using a template.
 Which template you use depends on how the function is to be triggered.
 The following table shows the most common triggers.

 | Template name | Description |
 | -- | -- |